Cinemas have 10 premieres this week, including ‘Bullet Train’, with Brad Pitt and Sandra Bullock

 National cinema also stands out with “De Repente Drag”, about a journalist who will have to become a drag queen to investigate a human trafficking scheme.
 There is also “Além da Lenda”, animation starring characters from Brazilian folklore, as well as documentaries such as “Sapato 36”.

-Premieres also include the French musical “Tralala”, with Mathieu Almaric living a wanderer, the Canadian horror “Contágio Zero” and the thriller “Desparecidos”, also from France, with a plot that involves organ trafficking.
+Premieres also include the French musical “Tralala”, with Mathieu Almaric playing a wanderer, the Canadian horror “Contagion Zero” and the thriller “Desparecidos”, also from France, with a plot that involves organ trafficking.

 Check out this week’s premieres below.